 When in Rome, the things to see and do can fill a lifetime.
-Here is how to best get around the city with the local metro, buses, and trams – so you have more time to enjoy your vacation.
+Get around the city fast and super cheap with the local metro, buses, and trams – so you have more time to enjoy your vacation.

 A bewildering variety of electric scooters for rent has appeared all over Rome center and inner suburbs for use on the roads of the city.
 Here’s everything you need to know about them.

 There’s a lot of public transport in Rome and it can be confusing.
 We show you how to get around the city cheaply.

 With English-speaking local drivers, this remarkable new service provides the ease and peace of mind of an Uber for the low price of a regular taxi – transparent price, pay online, with no hidden extras.
 Book now so you can relax about getting from FCO or CIA to your hotel.

 Rome’s public transportation system is comprehensive and usually pretty convenient.
 There are, though, a few things you should be aware of when getting around the city.
 Here we tell you how to avoid some of the problems.

 Night transport to and from Fiumicino is limited.
 We explore your options.